finebits/Authorization.OAuth2/source/Authorization.OAuth2.Outlook/README.md

 ## Description

-This package contains the authorization client for the Outlook services.
+This package contains the authorization client for the Outlook service.

 ## Dependencies